 February 4, 1999 - Amadou Diallo, 22, a street vendor from West Africa, is confronted outside his home in the Bronx by four NYPD officers who are searching the neighborhood for a rapist.
 When Diallo reaches for his wallet, the officers open fire, reportedly fearing he was pulling out a gun.
 They fire 41 times and hit him 19 times, killing him.

 March 24, 1999 - More than 200 protestors are arrested outside NYPD headquarters.
-For weeks, activists have gathered almost daily to protest the use of force by NYPD officers.
+For weeks, activists have gathered to protest the use of force by NYPD officers.

 January 2001 - The US Justice Department announces it will not pursue federal civil rights charges against the officers.

-January 2004 - Diallo’s family settles a wrongful death lawsuit for $3 million dollars.
+January 2004 - Diallo’s family receives $3 million in a wrongful death lawsuit.

 2005 - New Orleans - The Danziger Bridge shootings

 September 4, 2005 - Six days after Hurricane Katrina devastates the area, New Orleans police officers receive a radio call that two officers are down under the Danziger vertical-lift bridge.
-According to the officers, people were shooting at them and they returned fire.
+According to the officers, people are shooting at them and they have returned fire.

 – Brothers Ronald and Lance Madison, along with four members of the Bartholomew family, are shot by police officers.
 Ronald Madison, 40, who is intellectually disabled, and James Brisette, 17 (some sources say 19), are fatally wounded.